 Once your baby is consistently eating three meals a day plus snacks, you might consider breastfeeding apart from mealtimes and snack times.
 Many mothers continue to breastfeed their growing babies "on demand" (following baby's cues for when to feed), but as your child takes in more solid foods, she is likely to breastfeed less often.

 A natural step is to eliminate breastfeeding at mealtime.
 As your child’s appetite for solid food grows, you may find that breastfeeding your child first thing in the morning, before naptime, and before bedtime, will satisfy your child’s breast milk needs.
 (Starting solids is just one step in the process of weaning.)
-In the event not breastfeeding during mealtimes doesn’t appeal to you or your child, simply breastfeed "on demand" and continue to offer a wide variety of solid foods.
+If you and/or your child would rather continue breastfeeding at mealtimes, simply continue to breastfeed "on demand" and keep offering a wide variety of solid foods.
+Remember, weaning is a process not a moment."

 Remember that every child is different.
 Your child’s needs will change over time—perhaps even from day-to-day.
 Some children consume a steady diet of solid foods and breast milk, but revert back to exclusive breastfeeding when sick.
 (Many mothers have been relieved, in such instances, to know their babies are staying hydrated and getting the nutrients they need.)
 The goal here—as in so many aspects of parenting—is to recognize your child’s changing needs and strive to meet those needs in a way that keeps your child happy and healthy.